mowestusa/mx-fluxbox/README.md

 sudo apt install fluxbox idesk

-2) download the tarball .fluxbox.tar.gz and extract to /home, accepting to replace all
+2) download the ZIP file and extract to /home, accepting to replace all

-3) open terminal inside .fluxbox and move components
+3) open terminal inside ~/.fluxbox and move components, accepting to replace all

 mv ~/.fluxbox/mxf/idesk/fluxhelp.lnk ~/.idesktop/
 mv ~/.fluxbox/mxf/idesk/.ideskrc ~/